-Lauren Greenfield is the director of the new documentary, The Queen of Versailles, the story of Jackie and Siegel, who were building the largest residence in the United Sates, a 90,000 square foot mansion with ten kitchens, a baseball field, a spa, and two tennis courts.
-While she was filming, the financial crisis hit the Siegels and like millions of other Americans, they were suddenly and unexpectedly at risk of losing their home.
+Lauren Greenfield is the director of the new documentary, The Queen of Versailles, the story of Jackie Siegel and her husband David, a monumentally wealthy couple who were building the largest residence in the United States, a 90,000 square foot mansion with ten kitchens, a baseball field, a spa, and two tennis courts.
+While Greenfield was filming, the financial crisis hit the Siegels and like millions of other Americans, they were suddenly and unexpectedly at risk of losing their home.
 It is just that their home was modeled on the palace that Marie Antoinette and Louis XVI lived in before the French revolution.
-Greenfield spoke to me as she in town for the Silverdocs film festival and was preparing to show her film to the Secretary of the Department of Housing and Urban Development.
+Greenfield spoke to me as she was in town for the Silverdocs film festival and was preparing to show her film to the Secretary of the Department of Housing and Urban Development.
 David Seigel’s fortune comes from the timeshare company Westgate.

 Where are the Siegels now?